composablesys/collabs/docs/src/guide/walkthrough.md

 The Quick Start's optional last step mentions another container host, [Collabs's Container Selector demo](https://compoventuals-tests.herokuapp.com/web_socket.html?container=demos/selector/dist/selector.html).
 That one uses our demo server to connect collaborators, again using WebSockets.

-For more container hosts, see [Containers](./containers.md#deployment) later in the guide.
+For more container hosts, see [Container Deployment](./containers.html#deployment) later in the guide.

 ## Next steps

 You've now seen the basic structure of a Collabs app (specifically, a Collabs container).
-By following the steps above and using the [Container Starter Template](https://github.com/composablesys/collabs/tree/master/template-container) if desired, you can start building your own collaborative apps!
+By following the steps above and using the [Container Starter Template](https://github.com/composablesys/collabs/tree/master/template-container) (if desired), you can start building your own collaborative apps!

 <!-- TODO: per-step links to the above -->

 Specifically, to make your own Collabs app, your main tasks are:

 - In Step 2, instead of register a `CCounter`, register whatever `Collab`s you need to represent your app's entire collaborative state.
-Guide pages: [](./collaborative_data_structures.md), [](./data_modeling).
+Guide pages: [Built-in Collabs](./collaborative_data_structures.html), [Data Modeling](./data_modeling.html).
 - In Step 3, update your display in response to events, so that it always reflects the current collaborative state.
-Guide page: [](./events).
+Guide page: [Events](./events.html).
 - In Step 4, convert user inputs onto operations on your `Collab`s.
 - In Step 5, display the loaded state, i.e., update your display to reflect your `Collab`s' current states.

-For more info, continue following the guide with [](./collaborative_data_structures.md), or learn by example from our [demos](https://github.com/composablesys/collabs/tree/master/demos).
+For more info, continue following the guide with [Built-in Collabs](./collaborative_data_structures.html), or learn by example from our [demos](https://github.com/composablesys/collabs/tree/master/demos).